19forever/joe-jackson-tickets-v3/ROADMAP.md

 # 🗺️ Joe Jackson Ticket Museum — Roadmap & Project Plan

 ## Corrections
-- Error: Tour search list visible for public
 - Error: Tour list is not working even for admin
-- Error: Logoff button visible even when I am logged-off
+- Error: Logoff button visible even when I am logged-off (only on iOS)
+- Error: Tour search list visible for public (only on iOS)
+-
 - Nice to have: better mobile styles.css
-- Change: Tickets and Passes available for public (initial release)
+-
 - Q: how to handle Contributors/Donors?
   - get rid of completely?
   - if keep - show them or not?